BedrockStreaming/RedisMessageBroker/README.md

 ### look for old messages not acked by other consumers

 Each consumer got an unique Id defined during the construction of the object.
-This Id allow the consumer to define a unique working list where a message is storing between the `getMessage` and the `ack`.
+This Id allow the consumer to define a unique working list where a message is stored between the `getMessage` and the `ack`.
 Is it possible to tell a consumer to look on other consumer working lists and get a message from those lists with the `setTimeOldMessage` method.

  ```